Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

     unit: # unit (ml, lux, AU, etc.)
     label: # human readable name
     description: # description of your setting
-    type:  # one of numeric, boolean, text
+    type:  # one of numeric, boolean, string, json
     default: # provide a default value, often null
     display: # bool; true to display on the /Pioreactors card
   - key: ...